majumdartanmay/majumdartanmay.github.io/_posts/2023-07-09-spring-telemetry.md

 #### OpenTelemetry and others

 There’s a [good open telemetry demo with open telemetry and Jaeger](https://www.baeldung.com/spring-boot-opentelemetry-setup) for what we want to do.
 This will provide a dashboard which displays relevant metrics for all your data.
-Howeber, I didn't see a database linkage here.
+However, I didn't see a database linkage here.

 **Question**: Does OpenTelemetry get linked with a persistent database or everything is added onto memory?
 **Answer**: It seems there's [no straight forward way to do so](https://github.com/open-telemetry/opentelemetry-java-instrumentation/discussions/5573).
 The methods have been explained in the GitHub issue.
 However, you still ought to code your way out of this problem.
 I would also encourage you to look at [Promscale](https://github.com/timescale/promscale?ref=timescale.com#readme).